 Be mindful that some American medical schools require their applicants to have educational experience in the US, but most just accept Canadian degrees and coursework without any US educational experience.
 Be sure to check out your program’s admissions website to confirm any coursework requirements.

 Most US medical schools have minimum thresholds for applicants’ GPA and MCAT scores.
 Of course, the more competitive the medical school the higher these minimum requirements will be.
 For the best chance to get accepted, your GPA and MCAT score should be above the average matriculants scores, not just meeting the bare minimum.
-Check out the latest US medical schools admission statistics to get a better idea of how competitive you are as a candidate and which schools would be the best fit for you.
-By studying the admissions statistics of current matriculants, you can narrow down the list of US schools which are the most likely to accept you based on your applicant stats.
+Check out the latest US medical school acceptance rates to get a better idea of how competitive you are as a candidate and which schools would be the best fit for you.

 However, as you compile your medical school list, keep in mind this advise from Dr. Monica Taneja, MD and graduate of the University of Maryland School of Medicine: